2019年12月英语六级第1套听力原文及题目

 Questions 16 to 18 are based on the recording you have just heard.

-Question 16: What does the speaker say about a university?
+Question 17: What does the speaker say about one study mentioned in the 2008 review?

 16.